lagadic/visp/ViSP/README.txt

 CMake is a complete stand-alone platform-independant build-system replacing autotools (autoconf/autoheader/automake/libtools) completely.
 It depends just on installed cmake (tested with cmake cvs version).
-It needs a cmake 2.4.x or more recent version of cmake.
+It needs a cmake 2.3.x or more recent version of cmake.
 See http://www.cmake.org for details.

 USAGE:
 =====

 1. Install the newest cmake from www.cmake.org

+   See INSTALL file for further information.

 2. Check out/install ViSP source code

---- Linux ---
+   Checkout, copy or unzip the ViSP tar ball in <visp source dir>.

+   For building you have got the option of "in-source" or "out-of-source" builds.
+CMake developpers strongly recommend using an "out-of-source" build which never writes any files to the source tree.
+Using a separate source and build tree greatly reduces the need for "make clean" and "make distclean" targets.

+2.1 In-source build under Unix platforms:

    cd <visp source dir>;
    ccmake .
      or for defaults:  cmake .
    make
    make install

    The make install step is needed if you want to use ViSP in your own projects.
 To do the installation, you don't need to be root.

---- WIN32 ---
+2.2 Out-of-source build under Unix platforms:

+   The out-of-source build is very useful for different parallel build
+   configurations:

+   mkdir <visp build dir>
+   cd <visp build dir>
+   ccmake <visp source dir>
+     or for defaults:  cmake <source dir>
+   make
+   make install

+   The make install step is needed if you want to use ViSP in your own projects.
+To do the installation, you don't need to be root.

+2.3 Build under Win32

+   Use cmake or CMakeSetup Gui for in-source or out-of-source build.
-Use cmake to set environment variables and proceed as described for Linux.
+   Set environment variables and proceed as described for Unix.